HarwinBorger/SpaceFramework/README.md

 Extensive knowledge of typography and alignments is required to use the framework optimally.
 Therefor a good collaboration between UX/UI designers and front-end developers is advised.

+## How the SpaceFramework differs from common frameworks
-Were most front-end frameworks focus only on the horizontal grid, the SpaceFramework works differently.
-Instead it has a strong focus on the vertical grid and the vertical rhythms.
-The horizontal grid is of course just as important.
-But there are plenty of those already.
-The vertical algorithm ensures you perfect balanced websites.
+Most front-end frameworks like Bootstrap and ZURB Foundation focus mostly on the horizontal grid, instead the SpaceFramework does focus on the vertical grid and the vertical rhythms.
+The SpaceFramework uses advanced methods based on theories from typography and grids to create vertical patterns.
+As result websites and applications feel smooth and pixel perfect balanced.

-The core of the framework lays in the use of the so called Space-Units.
-With Space-Units, a virtual grid is created on which every element in the website is aligned on.
+The core of the framework lays in the use of the so called Space-Units and defining the x-height and cap-heights of fonts.
+With Space-Units, a virtual grid is created on which every element in the website is aligned.

 ## Features
 - Fixed units of measurement called 'space-units'